-Whiteboard explainer videos use hand-drawn illustrations and animations to convey complex and abstract ideas in an entertaining and engaging way.
+Whiteboard explainer videos use illustrations, animation, and voiceover narration to convey complex and abstract ideas in an entertaining and engaging way.
 In this day of smartphones and social media, attention is the new “currency”, and explainer videos are a great way to stand out and hold a viewers attention long enough to unpack the details of your product or service.

-For me they are a lot of fun because they combine a number of disciplines that I enjoy, including script writing, storyboarding, drawing, illustrating, and video production.
+For me they are a lot of fun to create because they combine a number of disciplines that I enjoy, including script writing, storyboarding, drawing, illustrating, and video production.
 All of my explainer videos use hand-drawn illustrations and not “library” or pre-drawn images.
 I feel that custom, bespoke videos are more effective, as you can create the visuals that best compliment the narration rather than searching for ones that are merely close enough.

 It’s not always easy to describe to people what my style of whiteboard explainer video is like.
 So, I figured I’d create a whiteboard explainer video ABOUT my whiteboard explainer videos.
 This gives you a feel for how I approach creating my whiteboard explainer videos AND what a finished one looks like.

 Here is a recent series of whiteboard explainer videos I completed about annuities for an investment company.
-The agency I worked with provided a script and “visual cues/suggestions” to start with.
-From there we collaborated on changes and improvements to get a final script and storyboard.
-They arranged the background music and the voice artist.
-I combined all of this with custom illustrations to create the final explainer video.
+The agency I worked with provided the scripts and “visual cues/suggestions” to start with for each video.
+From there we collaborated on changes and improvements to get final scripts and storyboards.
+They arranged the background music and the voice artists.
+I combined all of this with custom illustrations to create each of the final explainer videos.

-I’m a big believer in working through a process when creating something like an explainer video, because the further along in the process you are, the harder (and more expensive) it is to incorporate changes.
+I’m a big believer in working through a process when creating something like an explainer video.
+Like with many projects, the further along in the process you are, the harder (and more expensive) it is to incorporate changes.
 At the same time, I realized that there’s a certain amount of “art” to this, so this isn’t an absolute thing.
-Rather it provides a framework to ensure that things move along as efficiently as possible for everyone.
+Rather a process provides a framework to ensure that things move along as efficiently as possible for everyone.
 Some projects require more milestones, while others not so much.
 With that said, here is the process I normally follow when creating an explainer video (and specifically for my own explainer video about my explainer videos above):

 With an explainer video, it all starts with a script.
 People usually think about the end product, which is the actual video and the grahics, but if it’s not based on an effective script the final video will be no better. (“Garbage in, garbage out” sort of thing.)
-Often times I am collaborating with the client on the script, but in this particular case I wrote the script myself and got feedback to improve it.
+Often times I am collaborating with the client on the script.
 With a final script, I can also judge the approximate final length of the explainer video.

 Ideation and Visual Outline